 2. You’ll Get Fired from Your Job.

-While I cannot say with absolute certainty that there’s not an employer out there who take such action, I can honestly say that in my years helping people through the bankruptcy process, I’ve never heard of that situation.
+While I cannot say with absolute certainty that there’s not an employer out there who takes such action, I can honestly say that in my years helping people through the bankruptcy process, I’ve never heard of that situation.
 In fact, many employers would rather hire someone who corrected their bad financial situation, rather than someone who is still struggling and in dire need of money.
-If you work in the financial industry, or investments, yes, you should check with your state regulatory board or equivalent to make sure such a filing won’t impact your job, but in the vast majority of cases, if make very little difference, and has absolutely no impact on employment.
+If you work in the financial industry, or investments, yes, you should check with your state regulatory board or equivalent to make sure such a filing won’t impact your job, but in the vast majority of cases, it makes very little difference, and has absolutely no impact on employment.

 3. Do Not File Bankruptcy, Only Losers File for Bankruptcy

 4. My Daddy Taught Me “A Man Pulls Himself up by His Own Bootstraps”

 Hey, I get it, I try to follow valued and sage wisdom as well.
 Unless Dad’s going to financially be there to help you dig out of this hole, Dad’s advice is only as good as the memory of when he said it.
 This notion that “a man pulls himself up by his own bootstraps” is nonsense, if you don’t acknowledge that part of that “pulling yourself up” is by using the “bootstrap” available.
 Bankruptcy is that bootstrap.
 Advice from others is great, help from others is even better and when the only help offered is to stay suffering, then that advice is simply an impediment to the goal.
 Your creditors all love those who are telling you never to file bankruptcy, especially those credit cards charging 30% interest.
 They think such advice is genius!